powerjg/learning_gem5/part1/cache_config.rst

     system.l2cache.connectMemSideBus(system.membus)

 Everything else in the file stays the same!
-Now we have a complete configuration with a two-level cache heirarchy.
+Now we have a complete configuration with a two-level cache hierarchy.
 If you run the current file, ``hello`` should now finish in 54604000 ticks.
 The full script can be found :download:`here <../_static/scripts/two-level.py>`.

 Adding parameters to your script
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When performing experiements with gem5, you don't want to edit your configuration script every time you want to test the system with different parameters.
+When performing experiments with gem5, you don't want to edit your configuration script every time you want to test the system with different parameters.
 To get around this, you can add command-line parameters to your gem5 configuration script.
 Again, because the configuration script is just Python, you can use the Python libraries that support argument parsing.
 Although :py:mod:`optparse` is officially deprecated, the configuration scripts that ship with gem5 use it instead of py:mod:`argparse` since gem5's minimum Python version is 2.5.